nimesh19012004/chat-app/README.md

 # Project Title

-Welcome to the Chat-App README!
+Welcome to the Chat-App.
 This project is a real-time chat application designed to provide seamless communication between users.
-It supports private messaging, group chats, media sharing, and more, with a modern tech stack ensuring a smooth and responsive experience.
+It supports private messaging, media sharing, and more, with a modern tech stack ensuring a smooth and responsive experience.

 ## Table of Contents